danfuzz/samizdat/doc/language-guide/04-operators.md

 as long as `y` is never void.
 If `y` can legitimately be void, then the slightly longer form `(x & y? | z?)*` is an equivalent that ensures that a void `y` won't improperly cause `z` to be evaluated.

+#### Assignment (Precedence 1) &mdash; `lvalue = expression`

+Within an expression (as opposed to in a variable declaration), `=` indicates assignment. `lvalue` is an expression that must be a valid assignment target.

+In general, the `lvalue` is evaluated before the `expression`.
+Beyond that, the specific meaning of an assignment expression depends on the kind of lvalue; see those for more details.

+**Note:** Currently, the only valid kind of lvalue is a getter/setter expression (see which).